Last updated on January 11th, 2022

-The Quezon City government launched “Trash to Cashback’ to drastically reduce plastic waste towards a greener metro, while teaching how the public can turn what’s in their trash into groceries.
+The Quezon City government launched “Trash to Cashback’ to drastically reduce plastic waste towards a greener metro, while teaching how the public can turn what’s in their trash into groceries, electricity and other bills.

 Supervised by the Environmental Protection and Waste Management Department, and in partnership with the Basic Environmental Systems and Technologies, Inc. (BEST).

 The My Basurero Eco-Community kiosk located at the QC Hall Risen Garden us the pilot location and enables employees to exchange recyclable waste for groceries.
 By giving the kiosk items such as recyclable paper, plastic, and metal waste, people can earn Environmental Points (EPs) which have a corresponding value in goods.